MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 > [!NOTE]
 > Remote help has the following limitations:
 >
-> - Remote Help is not supported on GCC, GCC High or DoD Tenants.
+> - Remote help is not supported on GCC, GCC High or DoD Tenants.
 > - You cannot establish a remote help session from one tenant to a different tenant.
 > - May not be available in all markets or localizations.